ctxs-ai/ctxs.ai/contexts/chr15m/playwright-cljs.md

+---
+title: Using Playwright from ClojureScript
+provenance:
+---

 Playwright is a library for controlling the browser and can be used in ClojureScript.

 Here's an example of requiring it: